 Typically, buyers have a duty to conduct a reasonable inspection of the property before buying it.
 Therefore, buyers normally can't recover for defects that could have been discovered via reasonable inspection, unless the seller actively conceals them.

-Can a Prescott, Arizona Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Prescott, Arizona Real Estate Attorney help?

 Buying a house can be an exciting, but challenging, experience.
 Most home buyers want to focus on the positive aspects that come with home-ownership, and ignore the tedious paperwork and legal issues.
 A seasoned Prescott, Arizona real estate attorney can enable this.